benauyoung/linkedin_networker/docs/ARCHITECTURE.md

-# LinkedIn Networker Architecture Documentation
+# EVENT CONNECT Architecture Documentation

-This document outlines the architectural design of the LinkedIn Networker application.
+This document outlines the architectural design of the EVENT CONNECT application.

 ## Application Overview

-LinkedIn Networker is a full-stack web application designed to facilitate networking at professional events through LinkedIn profile collection and sharing.
+EVENT CONNECT is a full-stack web application designed to facilitate networking at professional events through QR code registration and attendee management.
 The application follows a client-server architecture with a React frontend and Node.js/Express backend, using MongoDB for data persistence.

 ## System Architecture